 For more information about events themselves, check the InputEvent tutorial.

-Controls also have many useful notifications for which no callback exists, but can be checked with the _notification callback:
+Controls also have many useful notifications for which no dedicated callback exists, but which can be checked with the _notification callback: